mjeanelwood/3column-preview-card-component/readme.md

 This is my solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).

 I am very happy to start moving out of the "tutorial" phase and branch out in my coding knowlege!
 I would appreciate any comments regarding how to improve my code.
+Also, how to improve my submission of projects.
 Thank you!

 ### Screenshot